 Background and Status - DHHL selected the Wong Farm parcel as part of the settlement under Act 14.
 On February 23, 2007, the Board of Land and Natural Resources approved the issuance of a direct lease to the University of Hawaii, College of Tropical Agriculture and Human Resources (CTAHR), and a fee simple conveyance of state lands to DHHL on approximately 335 acres of state lands known as the former Meadow Gold Dairies site.
-The UH-CTAHR will receive approximately 283 acres and DHHL will receive 52 acres, more or less.
+The UH-CTAHR will receive approximately 283 acres and DHHL will receive 50 acres, more or less.
+Fee title of the existing 52 acre Wong Farm will also transfer to DHHL.
 The purpose of the subdivision is to allow DHHL to relocate the Wong Farm to the newly subdivided parcel so that DHHL can develop homestead on its existing farm lot.
-The subdivision process involves approval by the City and County of Honolulu and is targeted for (date?).
+The subdivision process involves approval by the City and County of Honolulu and is targeted for December 2011.
 Once subdivision approval is granted for the new Wong Farm, operations will be relocated and DHHL will begin work on a proposed 200 unit residential subdivision.

-Estimated Completion Date - Undetermined
+Estimated Completion Date - Transfer: 2012